interpretml/interpret/docs/interpret/hyperparameters.md

 guidance: interaction_smoothing_rounds appears to have only a minor impact on model accuracy.
 100 is a good default choice, but it might be worth trying other values when optimizing a model.

 ## max_leaves
-default: 2
+default: 3 (classification) 2 (regression)

 hyperparameters: [2, 3]

-guidance: Generally, the default setting of 2 is better, but it's worth checking if changing to 3 can offer better accuracy on your specific data.
+guidance: Datasets with categoricals or continuous features with many sharp transitions often benefit from max_leaves being 3.
+Datasets with smooth continuous features tend to perform better with max_leaves set to 2.
 The max_leaves parameter only applies to main effects.

 ## min_samples_leaf
 default: 4